Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

     }
 ```

-`OnTerminate()` method logs information about the application termination.
+The `OnTerminate()` method logs information about the application termination:

 ```csharp
     protected override void OnTerminate()